Tobias-GH-Schulz/maskguard/README.md

 ---

 ## Enquiries ❓
-For further clarification and enquiries, send a mail to **maskguard21@gmail.com** and we will get back to you at the shortest possible time.
+For further clarification and inquiries, send a mail to **maskguard21@gmail.com** and we will get back to you at the shortest possible time.

 >_**Improve safety at your business and keep it afloat with Mask Guard**_